Milledgeville, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $43,661, and the median income for a family was $69,167.
 Males had a median income of $44,500 versus $30,948 for females.
 The per capita income for the village was $30,203.
 About 14.1% of families and 19.7% of the population were below the poverty line, including 35.3% of those under age 18 and 2.4% of those age 65 or over.

 Education

 It is in the Chadwick-Milledgeville Community Unit School District 399.
 The village of Milledgeville and surrounding rural area are a part of a consolidated school district with neighboring Chadwick, with the K-12 being in the Milledgeville School building and Pre-k at the Chadwick school building, therefore, forming the Chadwick-Milledgeville Community Unit District #399.
-The high school uses a missile as its mascot.
+The Milledgeville High School uses a missile as its mascot.
 The official sports team moniker is the Missiles.

 Higher education can be attained within a reasonable driving distance at Sauk Valley Community College in Dixon.